 Remaining in an IB course, while not testing with the IB Organization

-For IB Certificate Candidates:
+**For IB Certificate and Full Diploma Candidates:

-If a student meets all requirements to remain in an IB course through both semesters in 11th grade and semester one of 12th grade, they may be provided the option to remain in the IB course during their final semester of 12th grade, but not be assessed by the IB Organization.
+If a student meets all requirements to remain in an IB course through both semesters in 11th grade and semester one of 12th grade, they may be provided the option to remain in the IB course during their final semester of 12th grade, but without being registered with the IB Organization for that IB course and additionally having their transcript identify the change; the student's (previous) IB course would be recorded as a non-IB course for semester two of 12t grade.
 All IB work would still be required to be submitted to the subject teacher - as part of their semester two grade.
 There would be no IB exams, though.

 **For IB Full Diploma Candidates: